Automotive Technology Teachers

 Other Education or Training

-The North American Council of Automotive Teachers offers approximately 140 educational sessions at its annual conference so that attendees may earn up to 20 hours of Technical Update Training.
-Contact the council for more information.
+The North American Council of Automotive Teachers offers approximately 140 educational sessions at its annual conference so that attendees may earn up to 20 hours of technical update training.
+The ASE Education Foundation offers an annual Instructor Training Conference for high school and college automotive, collision, and truck education instructors.
+Contact these organizations for more information.

 Certification, Licensing, and Special Requirements